MatrixAI/Polykey-Docs/docs/getting-started/claiming-digital-identities.md

 ## Step 1: Authenticate with GitHub

-Authenticate your node with GitHub to allow Polykey to access necessary information for identity linking.
+Initiate authentication with GitHub to allow your node to access necessary identity information.

 ```bash
 polykey identities authenticate github.com